-I’ve been working as a graphic designer for almost ten years.
-I have to say that this is my favorite method to turn an image into a graphic style design because I can simply move the sliders and get different effects.
+I’ve been working as a graphic designer for more than ten years.
+I have to say that this is my favorite method to turn an image into a graphic-style design because I can simply move the sliders and get different effects.

 Not being lazy, just want to share with you the good stuff.
 In this tutorial, I’ll show you this quick and simple way to turn a photo into a stencil in Photoshop.

-Note: the screenshots are taken from Adobe Photoshop CC 2021 Mac version.
+Note: the screenshots are taken from the Adobe Photoshop CC Mac version.
 Windows and other versions can look different.

 Step 1: Open the photo in Photoshop.

-Step 2: Duplicate the background layer.
-Select the Background and hit Command + J on the keyboard.
+Step 2: Select the Background and hit Command + J on the keyboard to duplicate the background layer.

 Step 3: With Layer 1 selected, go to the top menu Image > Adjustments > Posterize.